danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

   - "A Tale of Rails, ChatGPT, and Scopes"
 ---

 I was inspired to write this after encountering a LinkedIn discussion on the topic of cover letters.
-The debate centered on whether it still makes sense to submit a cover letter with your application in 2024 and beyond?
+The debate centered on whether it still makes sense to submit a cover letter with your application in 2025 and beyond?
 Many on the thread thought it was no longer necessary, and that your resume and/or LinkedIn profile should be sufficient to show why you're a good fit for the job.
 While I didn't save the link to that specific discussion, a search for "cover letter waste" on LinkedIn yields many discussions and opinions.

 This post will cover why I think cover letters remain valuable and offer a technique to make writing them easier and more effective, especially for techies that use markdown.
+Writing a custom cover letter can feel daunting, as writing isn’t often a core focus in technical education.
+However, strong communication is essential in many tech roles, and a well-written cover letter can make a meaningful impact.

 Before getting into it, let's briefly define what a cover letter is: A document sent with your resume to provide additional information about your skills and experience.
 It typically highlights specific achievements and experiences that make you a suitable candidate for the job.